jcolag/silver-bat-01-seeking-refuge/text/20-credits.md

 ## Companies

-Brainz and NuloNetu are fictional versions of real-world social networks running on open source software, which will not be named, that recruit users on freedom of speech grounds and cultivate communities that tend towards obsession with right-wing conspiracy theories.
-The Fediverse is real, a social network that uses the *ActivityPub* protocol and is spread across software such as Friendica, Funkwhale, Mastodon, NextCloud, PeerTube, PixelFed, Pleroma, WriteFreely, and others; it's community is mostly decent.
+Brainz and NuloNetu are fictional versions of real-world social networks running on open source software---which will not be named, since they don't need the publicity---that recruit users on "freedom of speech" grounds and cultivate communities that tend towards obsession with right-wing conspiracy theories.
+The Fediverse is real, a social network that uses the *ActivityPub* protocol and is spread across software such as Friendica, Funkwhale, Mastodon, NextCloud, PeerTube, PixelFed, Pleroma, WriteFreely, and others; its community is mostly decent, from what I can tell.

 Flint Consolidated Services Corporation is adapted from ideas in **The Air Trust** (1915) by George Allan England.
 In that novel, Isaac Flint does indeed attempt to create a monopoly on oxygen, so a modern equivalent of that trust seems appropriate to be invested in industries that cut against what consumers would prefer.